-In partnership with the University of Bristol, Science Creates aims to establish Bristol as a global centre for deep tech by combining specialist incubator facilities (Unit DX and DY), a network of strategic partners and a dedicated venture capital fund.
+In partnership with the University of Bristol, Science Creates aims to establish Bristol as a global centre for deep tech by combining specialist incubator facilities, a network of strategic partners and a dedicated venture capital fund.

-In partnership with the University of Bristol and Research England, our two central Bristol incubators, Unit DX and Unit DY, offer 45,000 sq. ft of laboratory, office and event space for deep tech start-ups.
+In partnership with the University of Bristol and Research England, our two central Bristol incubators, located at St Philips and Old Market, offer 45,000 sq. ft of laboratory, office and event space for deep tech start-ups.

-We designed our Unit DX and Unit DY Incubators for scientists and engineers using input from our own experiences working in laboratories.
+We designed our incubator spaces for scientists and engineers using input from our own experiences working in laboratories.
 Our specialist in-house team designed, developed and run the spaces and coordinate our network to provide mentoring, expertise and the resources needed for deep tech innovation and business development.
 Our incubators take no equity.

 The Science Creates Network is made up of our member deep tech companies and our partnerships with local academic institutions, entrepreneurs, investors and strategic service providers.
-As sector specialists, we know that deep tech businesses need the right equipment, mentors and advisors with specific, relevant experience
+As sector specialists, we know that deep tech businesses need specific, relevant advice and experience to thrive.

 “The deep science IP of the universities and their graduates can take root here in Bristol.
 And as the activities grow they will combine with existing strengths in technology and arts and enable new areas of innovation and entrepreneurship.”

-Folium Science researches and develops Biome Modulators for the agriculture and food sector.
-Our unique CRISPR technology harnesses bacteria’s natural defense to bio-actively maintain bacterial populations which can support animal nutrition, plant health and soil condition.
-This organic, non GMO, non-antibiotic solution has the potential to change the way we manage our food value chain in the future.
+Folium Science researches and develops biome modulators for the agriculture and food sector.
+Their unique CRISPR technology harnesses bacteria’s natural defence to bio-actively maintain bacterial populations which can support animal nutrition, plant health and soil condition.
+This organic, non-GMO, non-antibiotic solution has the potential to transform the way we manage the food chain.